justinohr/FCOS-pytorch-implementation/README.md

 ## Reference
 * [1] P.Goyal et al., Accurate, Large Minibatch SGD: Training ImageNet in 1 Hour, arXiv'17
 ## Notification
-Skeleton code was provided by Young-taek Oh
+This project is for EE898 programming assignment Skeleton code was provided by TA Young-taek Oh